Perennials & Biennials

 Size: 7’ x 3’

-Care: full sun to part shade in moist soil
+Care: full sun to part shade in moist to moist well-drained soil

 Native: Central North America, native to Wisconsin.

 Awards: England’s Royal Horticultural Society Award of MeritSap used by Native Americans to chew and freshen breath.
 Also used to cure colds, neuralgia, fever, and liver disorders.
-The Chippewa used to stop lung hemorrhaging, menstrual bleeding and cure chest pain.
-The Winnebago drank a potion from the plant to purify themselves before a buffalo hunt.
+The Chippewa used it to stop lung hemorrhaging, menstrual bleeding, and cure chest pain.
+Winnebago drank a potion from the plant to purify themselves before a buffalo hunt.
 For the Iroquois it cured paralysis, prevented children from seeing ghosts and illness caused by the dead.
-Lakota Sioux: “Children sometimes use the resin as chewing gum.
+Lakota Sioux children sometimes chewed resin like chewing gum.
 An infusion of the whole plant is used to rid horses and humans of intestinal worms.
 An infusion of the leaves is used to loosen phlegm in the lungs.
 Described and classified in 1753.

 -